ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

 }
 ```

-And create function, that will bind all the chunks into 1 cell:
+And create function, that will bind all the chunks into 1 snake-cell:
 ```ts
 function makeSnakeCell(data: Buffer): Cell {
   const chunks = bufferToChunks(data, 127);